computational-expression/lab02/README.md

 **Troubleshooting:**
 - If Pico doesn't appear: Unplug, hold BOOTSEL, plug back in
-- If extension not working: Make sure you installed the official Raspberry Pi Foundation MicroPython extension
+- If extension not working: Make sure you installed **MicroPico by paulober** (not other MicroPython extensions)
-- If connection fails: Try "MicroPython: Configure Project" again
+- If connection fails: Try "MicroPico: Configure Project" again
 - For terminal methods: Make sure your Pico is in normal mode (not BOOTSEL mode)

 ### Phase 2: Smart Light Control with Python Fundamentals (45 minutes)